code-iai/iai_kinect2/README.md

 ### OpenCL with Nvidia

-Install the latest version of the Nvidia drivers, for example `nvidia-346` from `ppa:xorg-edgers` and `opencl-headers`.
+Install the latest version of the Nvidia drivers, for example `nvidia-355` and `nvidia-modprobe` from [ppa:graphics-drivers/ppa](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa) and `opencl-headers`.

 ### OpenCL with Intel

-You can either install a binary package from a ppa, or build beignet yourself.
+You can either install a binary package from a PPA like [ppa:pmjdebruijn/beignet-testing](https://launchpad.net/~pmjdebruijn/+archive/ubuntu/beignet-testing), or build beignet yourself.
+It's recommended to use the binary from the PPA.

-#### Install binary package from PPA
+#### Building Beignet

-There is a ppa providing the newest version of beignet for Ubuntu 14.04: https://launchpad.net/~pmjdebruijn/+archive/ubuntu/beignet-testing
+Download and compile the newest Beignet release from source.

-#### Known configuration
+##### Known configuration
 - Ubuntu 14.04
 - Kernel 3.13 (>= 3.13.0-35-generic) or Kernel 3.16 (needed for the Intel USB 3.0 Controller)
 - Beignet v1.0 (http://www.freedesktop.org/wiki/Software/Beignet/)

-#### Dependencies for Beignet
+##### Dependencies for Beignet
 For Beignet the following depencies have to be installed manually:
 * ocl-icd-dev
 * ocl-icd-libopencl1